Monear/image_recognition/README.md

 The issue arises when dealing with lower quality and dark images, where using a high setting might be necessary for more accuracy.
 This can result in a slightly higher cost.

-As an example, for processing these 12 images, and keep in mind I did about 3 requests which are not included here that were only for testing, I spent $0.07.
+As an example, for processing these 12 images (please note I did a total of 20 requests, 8 of which are not included here that were only for testing) I spent $0.07.
 A total of 5,582 tokens (4731 for context and 851 for generated).
-Most of the usage comes from the context.
+Most of the usage/cost comes from the context.

 ## Pricing